 $ sudo service uv4l_raspicam restart

 You can now connect to the Streaming Server with the browser.
 The URL should be something like http://<rpi_address>, where <rpi_address> has, of course, to be replaced with the real hostname or IP address of the Raspberry Pi in your network.
 A page like the following should appear in the browser:

-As you are downloading this web app from server, the Web Service URL field should already be filled with its correct address, so just press the Start Streaming button to receive and see the live stream inside the white box and press the Toggle Face Detection button to turn on and off face detection on-the-fly on the received video.
+As you are downloading this web app from the server, the Web Service URL field should already be filled for you with the correct address, so just press the Start Streaming button to receive and see the live stream inside the white box, and press the Toggle Face Detection button to turn on and off face detection on-the-fly on the received video.
 Whenever a face is detected, a red rectangle surrounding it should appear in the image:

 The source code of the web app is installed in the filesystem under the path /usr/share/uv4l/demos/facedetection/, which consists of:

 - index.html, an HTML5 page for the UI elements (e.g. <video> and <canvas>);

 - main.js, boilerplate code for callbacks onuser actions (e.g. start the streaming on mouse click);

 - signalling.js, the WebRTC signaling protocol over web socket (e.g. negotiate the resolution, the H264 compression and other options) ;